-During this process, you will mount a restore, attach the restored VHD as a drive on your Hyper-V-enabled Windows machine, create a new, dynamically-allocated virtual volume in Hyper-V, and then copy the contents of the exported VHD to it.
+During this process, you will mount a restore, create a new, dynamically-allocated virtual volume in Hyper-V, and then copy the contents of the exported VHD to the new volume.

 NOTE: This article uses screenshots from Windows Server 2008.
-Your user experience may vary slightly by platform.
+Your user experience may vary slightly on other platforms.

 - Part 1: Attaching the Volume as a Logical Drive